martinyanglyu/JH_biobank_paper_2023/README.md

 # R code for the RNAseq data analysis
 ## 1. Run the code in Rcode
-## 2. Using the reference if needed
+## 2. Using the data in the reference folder if needed